How To Use PostgresSQL With Django

 Here, I assume that you have already installed postgresSQL into your computer and know how to run it on terminal.

 Step1.
-Create a database
+Create a Database User with Password

-CREATE USER newprojectuser WITH PASSWORD 'password';
+CREATE USER user_name WITH PASSWORD 'strong_password';

 Step3.
-Grant priviliges to user on database
+Grant Privileges to the User on the Database

 Let’s Configure the Django Database Settings